Education and Prevention: Spiritual Companionship Training- Classes Start January 20th!

 - Recovery Mass and Intercessory Prayer Session

-- Sober Community Living
+- Winter Wheat Sober Community Living

-- Alumni Ambassadors
+- Winter Wheat Alumni Ministry

 - Family and Friends Support Group